fregante/webext-detect/readme.md

 Returns a `boolean` that indicates whether the code is being run in an options page.
 This only works if the current page’s URL matches the one specified in the extension's `manifest.json`.

+#### isDevToolsPage()

+Returns a `boolean`  that indicates whether the code is being run in a dev tools page.
+This only works if the current page’s URL matches the one specified in the extension's `manifest.json` `devtools_page` field.

 ## Testing

 The calls are automatically cached so, if you're using this in a test environment, import and call this function first to ensure that the environment is "detected" every time: